-Factor Contribution Analysis In TriFG, we consider five different factor functions: Geographic distance (G), Link homophily (L), Status homophily (S), Implicit network correlation (I), and structural Balance correlation (B).
-Here we examine the contribution of the different factors defined in our model.
-We first rank the individual factors by their predictive power6, then remove them one by one in reversing order of their prediction power.
+Factor contribution analysis.
+In TriFG, we consider five different factor functions: Geographic distance (G), link homophily (L), status homophily (S), implicit network correlation (I), and structural balance correlation (B).
+Here we examine the contribution of the different factors.
+We first rank the individual factors by their predictive power6, and then remove them one by one in reversing order of their prediction power.
 In particular, we first remove structural balance correlation denoted as TriFG-B, followed by further removing the implicit network correlation denoted as TriFG-BI, status homophily denoted as TriFG-BIS, and finally removing link homophily denoted as TriFG-BISL.
 We train and evaluate the prediction performance of the different versions of TriFG.
-Figure shows the average F1-Measure score of the different versions of the TriFG model.
-We can observe clear drop on the performance when ignoring each of the factors.
-This indicates that our method works well by combining the different factor functions and each factor in our method contributes improvement in the performance.
+Figure 12 shows the average F1-measure score of the different versions of the TriFG model.
+We can observe a clear drop on the performance when ignoring